Do I need a primer for this color?

 - Product Code: 817292022265

 STAINBLOCK - undercoat for "difficult" stains & bare ferrous interior metals.

-ECOS stain blocking primer is highly effective for concealing and blocking out difficult stains such as rusted metal, rust staining, tannins from hardwoods (oak, mahogany, etc.), water stains on (for example) plaster walls and ceilings from leaking gutters, cisterns, roofs, etc. and many other "difficult to get rid of" stains.
+ECOS stain blocking primer is highly effective for concealing and blocking out difficult stains such as tannins from hardwoods (oak, mahogany, etc.), water stains on (for example) plaster walls and ceilings from leaking gutters, cisterns, roofs, etc. and many other "difficult to get rid of" stains.
 As a result, when appropriately applied to a surface, this primer will increase a surface's durability.
 ECOS primer also does not have the harsh odors common in other high performing primers.
 To achieve the best results, choose ECOS stain blocking primer for your next project.

 - ✔ Zero VOC1